CallanHP/idcs-log-to-obj-store/readme.md

 * Client in IDCS (with Audit Admin, and public key associated with it for Client Credentials)
 * Private key for the above stored in Secrets
 * (empty) Object Storage bucket created
+* (Optional) Custom Log and Log Group
 * Dynamic Group which includes the running function
-* Policies on the Dyanmic Group for read access to the Secret, list objects in bucket, and create object in bucket
+* Policies on the Dyanmic Group for read access to the Secret, list objects in bucket, and create object in bucket, push logs, etc.
-* Some sort of scheduler (I used health checks and API Gateway)
+* Some sort of scheduler (See [this blog](https://redthunder.blog/2022/05/03/a-better-mechanism-for-periodic-functions-invocation/) for information on approaches)

 For a more detailed write up, see the accompanying post on [Red Thunder](https://redthunder.blog/2020/10/02/simple-secure-log-retention-using-oci-services/)